Faith Community Nursing

 - View the Roles/Functions and sample Job Description of a Faith Community Nurse

-THE PARISH NURSE DOES:
+PARISH NURSE RESPONSIBILITIES:

 - Promote the understanding of the relationship between faith and health and how living in healthy relationships with God, others, and ourselves effects our health and families.